MC10Inc/biostamp-js/README.md

 ## BiostampSensor

-The `BiostampSensor` class is a [Promise][4]-based interface for communicating with a BioStamp® 3.0 sensor.
+The `BiostampSensor` class is a [Promise][4]-based interface for communicating with a BioStamp3™ sensor.
 Do not instantiate this class directly.
 Rather, use the static `connect()` method corresponding to your target platform:

 ### connect(serialPrefix, onDisconnect)